nhlynn/multi-knowledge-manhour-prediction/docs/ARCHITECTURE.md

 - Each stash is a row: `id`, `stash_type` (always `"preview"`), `project_name`, `created_by`, `project_remark`, `json_data` (JSON text
   containing `categories` and `totals`), `created_at`, `expires_at`.
+  `project_remark` carries the Infrastructure-Team-only project-level rich-text Remark (empty for every other team); both `create_stash` and the chatbot's stash POST send it as `projectRemark`, and `scheduler/temp_data_service.py` stores it in its own column *and* mirrors it inside `json_data`, so a restore recovers it either way.
+  It is shown on the stash detail page.
 - `templates/temp_data.html` lists all stashes; **Restore to Preview** merges one stash's categories back into the active `previewData` (by category+source, same rule used when adding chatbot results) and deletes